 - The process of delivery has slowed the movement of food through the intestines, which may cause you to feel bloated or constipated.

 - After a vaginal delivery your vagina will be stretched open and may be swollen and bruised.

 - Vaginal bleeding as heavy as (and often heavier than) your menstrual period will occur.
-This is called lochia.
-It is a discharge of leftover blood, mucus and tissue from the womb.
+This is called lochia and is a byproduct of your uterus shrinking back into your pelvis and shedding the lining and any cells that are left from the placenta.
+This includes all the extra tissues, blood vessels, muscles and ligaments, which grew and developed during pregnancy, dissolving through a process of self-digestion and shrinking, called autolysis and involution (Tiran 2006).
 A sudden gush when you stand up in the first few days is normal.
 Because blood and the occasional clot are the predominant ingredients of lochia during these early days, your discharge can be quite red.
 Maternity towels, not tampons, should be used to absorb the flow.
 You have an open internal wound at the site where the placenta was attached to the uterine wall, and like any wound, this one is vulnerable to infection.
 Tampons could introduce bacteria.

 - Your uterus is shrinking rapidly in an effort to control bleeding and return to its pre-pregnancy state.
 You will experience abdominal cramps (afterpains) as your uterus contracts and shrinks (from about 1kg to just 50g) and makes its normal descent back into the pelvis.
 Breastfeeding will speed up this process, shrinking the uterus back to its normal size more quickly while pinching off exposed blood vessels at the site where the placenta separated from the uterus.